Utilities and waste collection

 Standing charges

 In addition to the charge for units used, many authorised suppliers levy a standing charge to cover the cost of maintaining your connection and billing you for the fuel.
-You can recover this from your customers – the individual sums need to be calculated according to the number of units of electricity used by each consumer.
-Once again, the Ofgem publication gives further guidance.
+You can recover this from your customers: the individual sums need to be calculated according to the number of units of electricity that are used by each consumer.
+As above, the Ofgem publication gives further guidance.

 Waste collection

-If you pay business rates then, unless you qualify for an exemption under the Controlled Waste Regulations 2012, you will need to pay for a commercial waste collection service either through your council or with a private contractor.
-The Controlled Waste Regulations provide an exemption from waste disposal charges for small businesses that:
+If you pay business rates, you must also pay for a commercial waste collection service through your council or with a private contractor – unless you qualify for an exemption under the Controlled Waste (England and Wales) Regulations 2012.
+The regulations provide an exemption from waste disposal charges for small businesses that:

-• are eligible for Small Business Rate Relief (i.e. the property has a rateable value of less than £15,000).
+• Are eligible for Small Business Rate Relief (that is, the property has a rateable value of less than £15,000).

-Note: waste collection charges comprise of two components – a charge to collect the waste and a separate charge to dispose of the waste.
-Therefore, even if you qualify for the exemption from waste disposal charges, you will still need to pay for your waste to be collected.
+Note: waste collection charges comprise two components: a charge to collect the waste and a charge to dispose of it.
+Therefore, even if you qualify for the exemption from waste disposal charges, you must still pay for your waste to be collected.